What is E-voting?

 The start voting key (marked with a TRIANGLE) consists of a series of numbers and letters indicated on your voting card.
 To identify yourself and to start the vote casting process, you need to enter the start voting key as well as your year of birth on the portal’s start screen.

-The choice codes are a series of numbers which are displayed on the screen in step 3, “Verify and cast vote”.
-Compare the choice codes displayed with those in your voting and election documents.
-If the choice codes displayed match those in the documents, then you know that your vote has been correctly sealed and sent according to your selection.
+The choice return codes are a series of numbers which are displayed on the screen in step 3, “Verify and cast vote”.
+Compare the choice return codes displayed with those in your voting and election documents.
+If the choice return codes displayed match those in the documents, then you know that your vote has been correctly sealed and sent according to your selection.

 Ballot casting key

 The ballot casting key is marked with a PENTAGON.
-If the choice codes shown in step 3, “Verify and cast vote”, are correct, you must type in the ballot casting key in order to cast your vote in the electronic ballot box.
+If the choice return codes shown in step 3, “Verify and cast vote”, are correct, you must type in the ballot casting key in order to cast your vote in the electronic ballot box.
 If you do not enter your ballot casting key, your vote will not be cast in the electronic ballot box.
 In this case, you will still be able to cast your vote by post or at the ballot box.

 Vote cast code